 - Candidate must be at least 16 years old

 - Candidate must possess a current American Heart Association® BLS Provider certificate.
 No other certifications qualify!

 - The BLS Instructor Course does not teach BLS Provider skills.
 BLS Instructor Candidates must be knowledgeable of BLS curriculum, and have strong BLS skills.
-Please study the all the BLS algorithms on pages 80-84 of your BLS Provider book prior to class, as well as the Adult BLS skills sheets and Infant BLS skills sheets.
-A study guide is also available here: CABS for BLS – 2015 guidelines
+Click here for BLS study guides.

 - Candidate must complete the (1.5 – 2 hours) online BLS Instructor Essentials Course

 - Candidate must then attend the 7-hour BLS Instructor Essentials hands on session.

 - Candidate must be monitored teaching their first full course within 6 months of attending the hands on session.
 There is a monitoring fee.

 - Complete a BLS Instructor Candidate Application